 Many people think that a "fever" is any temperature above 98.6 degrees Fahrenheit (equal to 37.0 degrees Celsius).

-It turns out, though, that our temperatures change constantly during a normal day.
+However, our temperatures change constantly during a normal day.
 We tend to be cooler when we're asleep (especially at night), and warmer when we're awake and active.
 The "thermostat" in our brain, which controls blood flow to the skin (more when we're warm, less when we're cool), sweating (also more when we're warm and less when we're cool) and shivering (we shiver when we're too cool), tries most of the time to keep our temperatures between 97.5 and 99.5, and usually does a pretty good job of it.

 When we are sick, whether from an infection or from other causes, our thermostats turn the temperature up.
 This actually helps when you have an infection: a fever helps your body get rid of bacteria and viruses, many of which will grow well at normal body temperatures but not at the higher temperature of a fever.
 Thus it's not always a good idea to try and bring down a fever all the way.